 Make in advance

-You can bake the pastry shells, cool and spread with melted chocolate, then store in an airtight container for up to 3 days.
+You can bake the pastry shells, cool and spread them with melted chocolate, then store them in an airtight container for up to 3 days.

-You can also make the creme patissiere and store, covered, in the refrigerator for up to 3 days.
+You can also make the creme patissiere and store it, covered, in the refrigerator for up to 3 days.

 When you are ready to eat them, just fill the pastry shells with the creme patissiere, top with raspberries and sprinkle with icing sugar.

 The creme patissiere is not suitable for freezing as it may split when defrosted.

 The pastry shells can be frozen in a rigid container for up to 6 months.
 Don't store them in a plastic bag in the freezer as they may get crushed and broken.